-- This variety matures quickly and yields a large harvest of baby bear pumpkins within three months.
+- This variety matures quickly and yields a large harvest of baby bears' within three months.

-Baby Boo pumpkins are white miniature pumpkins often used as an ornamental decoration during autumn and work great for jack-o-lanterns.
-The Baby Boo grows about 2 to 3 inches in diameter and two inches in height, mostly grown for its aesthetic value.
+Baby Boo is a white miniature type often used as an ornamental decoration during autumn and works great for jack-o-lanterns.
+The Baby Boo grows about 2 to 3 inches in diameter and two inches in height, mostly for its aesthetic value.
 Its flesh is also white and edible.

 Plant this variety later or harvest before full maturity to achieve good color.
 For pure white color, harvest before full maturity.
 There are approximately 12-15 seeds per gram.

 Although it is a traditional decoration, Baby Boo is quite nutritious.
 It is high in fiber and essential minerals, and its orange flesh is packed with vitamins and antioxidants.